kashida/ir2js/LANGUAGE.md

 These `#` tokens usually makes it unnecessary to use `|` to break a line.
-Using `#` to decompose the line is preferred over `|` because in this form the first line shows the overall structure of the expression while the following block fills the details of each sub-expressions.
+Using `#` to decompose the line is preferred over `|` because in this form the first line shows the overall structure of the expression while the following block fills the details of each sub-expression.

 ## Types

 In __ir__, all type annotations are enclosed in two back slashes.
-The allowed type names are same as what are allowed in Closure annotations, except that trailing `=` (denotes optional parameter) is not necessary and some shorthand type names are allowed:
+The allowed type names are same as what are allowed in Closure annotations, except that trailing `=` (denotes optional parameter) is not necessary, primitive type names are shorthanded, and the period after Array and Object are not necessary:

   b -- boolean
   s -- string